sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dusk-intro-active-record/README.md

 #### Stretch Exercises
 1. Add a phone column to the Speaker table that will display the location of a given speaker and update the database.
 HINT: `rails g migration AddPhoneToSpeakers phone:string` and then don't forget to migrate!
 1. Create a `Speaker` controller with an associated route and view.
 Display your speakers on your view.
-Remember to use instance variables!
+Remember to use instance variables! (solution [here](https://github.com/sf-wdi-22-23/simple-rails-app))

 **Pro-Tip**: Remember, when you're working in the console/repl `up-arrow` is your friend!
 (That and "hanging a dot" + "double-tabbing").